Muhd-Aflah/MERN-CRM-Application-main/README.md

 - Check connection string in `.env`
 - For MongoDB Atlas, ensure your IP is whitelisted

-## 📦 Assignment Submission Checklist

-- ✅ Complete MERN application with all features
-- ✅ User authentication (registration and login)
-- ✅ CRUD operations for customer management
-- ✅ Responsive design with React components
-- ✅ Error handling and input validation
-- ✅ Well-commented code
-- ✅ README with setup instructions
-- 📹 Video screen recording (to be added)

 ## 👨‍💻 Author

 Created as part of MERN Stack Assignment - Enhancing CRM Solutions with MERN Integration